Geometrical Bell inequalities for arbitrarily many qudits with different outcome strategies: Abstract

 \section{Abstract}

-Greenberger-Horne-Zeilinger states are intuitively known to be the most non-classical ones.
+Greenberger-Horne-Zeilinger (GHZ) states are intuitively known to be the most nonclassical ones.
 They lead to the most radically nonclassical behavior of three or more entangled quantum subsystems.
-However, in case of two-dimensional systems, it has been shown that GHZ states lead to more robustness of Bell nonclassicality in case of geometrical inequalities than in case of Mermin inequalities.
-We investigate various strategies of constructing geometrical Bell inequalities (BIs) for GHZ states for any dimensionality of subsystems.
+In case of two-dimensional systems, it has been shown that GHZ states lead to an exponentially higher robustness of Bell nonclassicality against the white noise in case of geometrical inequalities than in case of WWW\.ZB ones.
+We introduce geometrical Bell inequalities (BIs) for collections of arbitrarily many systems of any dimensionality.
+We show that the violation factor of these inequalities grows exponentially with the number of parties and study their behavior in function of dimensionality of subsystems and number of local measurements.
+We also investigate various strategies of assigning mathematical objects to events in the experiment, each leading different violation ratios.